1ycx/WuxiaWorld/README.md

   * Now, Remove The 1 At The End Such That It Is, "https://www.wuxiaworld.com/novel/a-will-eternal/awe-chapter-"
 * Set This URL Inside `urlPrefix` Variable And Run The Code.

-### Problems :
-1. If Some Chapter Does Not Have A Sequential Number, Then It Won't Be Added.
-You'll Get To Know Which, Inside The Terminal.
-   * Example : AWE Chapters 472,473,474 Have Different URLs Which Aren't Sequential Like The Rest From 1-630.

 ### Parsing :
 `html5lib` Is Used Because Although Being Tiny Winy Bit Slow, It Generates Valid HTML.
 You May Compare Others Here, [**BeautifulSoup - Different Parsers**](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser)